juanlive/hst/README.md

 To run tests:

-In a console window, run the following:
+1. Run the following:
+npm install

+2. Build dependencies with:
+npm run build

-- npm run chain
+3. Spin up a development blockchain using: npm run chain

-Then in another console window, run this:

-- npm run test
+4. Then in another console window, run this: npm run test

 Features: